MatthewB1/Readable/Readable.md

 ## Important syntax
 - All executable lines of code end with a full stop (.)
 - All function declarations, group declarations and condition checks end with a colon (:)
-- White spacing is optional
+- White spacing is not required, but is valid

 ---